-You may earn more than one degree at Clatsop Community College, except that you may not receive an AGS (Associate in General Studies) degree simultaneously with or after receiving any other degree at Clatsop unless you complete 24 additional and distinct credits from the previous degree.
-You must also meet all requirements for each degree.
+You may earn more than one degree at Clatsop Community College.
+To be awarded an additional degree or degrees, however, you must complete at least 24 credits of coursework different from each of the previous degree(s).
+In addition, you must fulfill all the specified requirements for each new degree.